hb020/PoE_Ethernet_GPIB_Adapter/docs/dn.md

 ## Mechanics

 A simple split housing was designed in FreeCAD for 3D printing.
 The snap-action case simplifies assembly and includes optional holes for securing the PCB to the bottom half.
 These holes were added as a precaution in case EMI reduction required metallization or conductive 3D printing.
 Although these measures were unnecessary, securing the PCB prevents rattling and ensures a snug fit.
+There is also two holes on the back of the case for optional M3.5 screws to secure the adapter to the instrument.

-The case design heavily depends on the 3D printer and filament.
+The case design fitment heavily depends on the 3D printer and filament.
 I printed the cases on a Prusa MK3.5 using Bambu Labs PLA-CF filament, which provides a superb finish.

 ---